Joanna Greaves walks along Prenzlauer Allee and uncovers its multi-layered past…

 As with so much else in this part of the city, this quiet and unassuming complex has been subject to political intervention over the years.
 The streets, originally named after socialist union leaders, were renamed in the 1930s after World War I battles and later after murdered communists and resistance fighters.

-Busy, loud and aesthetically nondescript it might be, but a walk along Prenzlauer Allee charts nothing less than the history of the Prenzlauer District as well as Berlin’s transition from orderly Prussian capital to a battlefield of 20th century ideologies and beyond.
+Busy, loud and aesthetically nondescript in many places it might be, but a walk along Prenzlauer Allee charts nothing less than the history of the Prenzlauer District as well as Berlin’s transition from orderly Prussian capital to a battlefield of twentieth-century ideologies and beyond.